-Mass Effect Andromeda release date confirmed
+Mass Effect Andromeda release date announced

 Bioware and Electronic Arts announced the highly anticipated release date at CES 2017 with an all new gameplay trailer.

-The new trailer provides us with yet another delicious chunk of gameplay, with this section focusing purely on combat and a slice of cinematic teasing.
-We also get to see Tempest, our all new ship, soaring through space.
-Yep, we're already sold.
+The new trailer provides us with a significant amount of gameplay, focusing purely on combat and a slice of cinematic footage.
+We also get to see Tempest, the all-new ship, soaring through space.

 Keep this page bookmarked if you want to keep up with the latest on the Mass Effect Andromeda release date, news and other rumours.